opensvc/docs.opensvc.com/source/agent.configure.pool.rst

 Layout
 ++++++

-A volume service from this type of pool contains:
+A volume object from this type of pool contains:

 * a disk.disk resource named, with ``name`` set to ``<volume fqdn>``

-If the consumer has ``format=true`` (default), the volume service also contains:
+If the consumer has ``format=true`` (default), the volume object also contains:

 * a fs.<pool fs_type> resource, with ``mnt`` set to ``/srv/<volume fqdn>``